JabRef/jabref/README.md

 ## Installing and running, general:

 JabRef can be downloaded as an executable .jar file.
-Try to doubleclick the `jar` file or execute the follwing command:
+Try to doubleclick the `jar` file or execute the following command:
      `java -jar <path to jar>`

 ## Documentation